obrehmer/tempmail/README.md

 ## Features

 - Temporary email addresses valid for **5 minutes** by default
+- Replying to emails is supported, but only as a direct response to incoming messages.
 - Manual **"Reload" button** to instantly generate a new email alias, invalidating the old one
 - Expired aliases are automatically **blacklisted in Postfix** to prevent reuse
 - **No outgoing mail** — receive-only service
 - Real-time inbox updates via **WebSocket**
-- Retro MacOS-style frontend with user-friendly UI, including:
+- Retro frontend with user-friendly UI, including:
   - **Copy to Clipboard** button for email addresses
   - **Reload** button to generate new aliases instantly
 - Stats view protected with **HTTP Basic Auth**